The Merciful Christ is Passing our Way

 This brief reflection was written by Rev. Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a Member of the Congregation of the Holy Ghost Fathers and Brothers (Spiritans).
 He is currently working with the Spiritan International Group of Puerto Rico & Dominican Republic.
 He is the Administrator of Parroquia La Resurrección del Senor, Canovanas and the Chancellor of the Diocesis of Fajardo-Humacao, Puerto Rico.
 For more details and comments contact him on: firstname.lastname@example.org, email@example.com, firstname.lastname@example.org.

 On this 31st Sunday of ordinary time, year C, the Church reminds us that though we might seem insignificant, yet it does not diminish the love, mercy, and salvation of God for us.
 God loves all that exist.
 So, in his mercy, He comes to dwell with us.
 All it takes is one divine encounter with Him for a transformation to take place.

 Finally, humility helps us to accept who we are.
 However, it does not prevent us from trying to overcome our shortcomings.
-Instead, it should spur us to search for other good paths to success in life.
-Zacchaeus’ humility is worth emulating.
+Instead, it should spur us to search good paths to success in life.
+Zacchaeus’ humility and effort to see and encounter Christ is worth emulating.